Chart Color Schemes

 North Ryde - East Ryde lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-North Ryde - East Ryde's population is around 16,272 as of Nov 2025.
-This reflects an increase since the 2021 Census which reported a population of 15,622 people.
-The change is inferred from ABS estimated resident population of 16,264 in June 2024 and additional 75 validated new addresses since the Census date.
-The population density ratio is 2,616 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, North Ryde - East Ryde has demonstrated resilient growth patterns with a compound annual growth rate of 2.5%, outpacing the SA3 area.
+North Ryde - East Ryde's population is around 16,843 as of Feb 2026.
+This reflects an increase of 1,221 people since the 2021 Census, which reported a population of 15,622.
+The change is inferred from ABS estimated resident population of 16,263 in June 2024 and additional 80 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,707 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, North Ryde - East Ryde has demonstrated resilient growth patterns with a compound annual growth rate of 2.5%.
 Population growth was primarily driven by overseas migration contributing approximately 74.1% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Considering projected demographic shifts, a significant population increase is forecast for North Ryde - East Ryde, expected to increase by 5,384 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 33.0% in total over the 17 years.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, a significant population increase is forecast, with the area expected to increase by 5,384 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 28.5% in total over the 17 years.

 Frequently Asked Questions - Population